fra-zelada/fra-zelada/README.md

 > <img
 > src="https://res.cloudinary.com/dwvkka6mz/image/upload/v1677861433/clon_chat_vjwthq.png"></a></p>
 >
-> Prueba de concepto utilizando la API de Chat GPT, se utilizó Tailwind CSS para replicar los estilos.
-Solo se realizó la funcionalidad de chat conversacional.
+> A proof of concept using the Chat GPT API.
+Tailwind CSS was used to replicate the styles.
+Only the conversational chat functionality was implemented.
 >
 > [Repo](https://github.com/fra-zelada/clon-chat-gpt)
 > [Live demo](https://clon-chat-gpt-nine.vercel.app/)